IsaacSchemm/Pandacap/README.md

 ## Design Philosophy

 1. Pandacap is a gallery/blog application, not a social media platform, so a Pandacap instance should be branded with the admin's username, not the name of the application.
-2. Pandacap should not show any content to logged-out users that was not either created or put there by the admin.
+2. Pandacap should not show any content to logged-out users unless it was either created or put there by the admin.
 3. Pandacap's feed reader should keep shares separate from original content, and keep image content separate from text.
 4. Pandacap should use an inbox paradigm for incoming content: posts should be added to the inbox when they arrive, and manually removed by the admin after they've read them.
 5. No page on Pandacap should have infinite scroll by default; pages should have a maximum length and present a "next page" button when appropriate.